How Can I Make My Canvas Course Accessible?

 The description you write will depend on the image’s context:

 - If the context concerns the Flickr collection “World War II” and dog mascots, you may want to write something like "A black and white photo of puppy mascot, being dried after a bath."
-Usually, you would not include the word "photo," since a screen reader can detect an image.
-But in this case, the black and white quality of the photo is meaningful to its WWII context.
+In this case, the black and white quality of the photo is meaningful to its WWII context.

-- If you were just including a picture of a dog, and further context was not necessary, you could write "Drying a puppy after his bath."
+- If you were just including a picture of a dog, and further context was not necessary, you could write "A puppy being dried after a bath."

 - Or, if this was related to dog breeds, you could write "Stabyhoun (or perhaps Large Münsterländer) puppy mascot of Australian Army, 1943."